-One of the ingenious installations that really puzzles me is the Mae West Room with the odd photographic perspective of a large wig.
-You are invited to climb to the top the makeshift stairs in order to look down through a kind of photographic apparatus with a reduction lens.
+One of the ingenious installations here is the Mae West Room with the odd photographic perspective of a large wig.
+Visitors are invited to climb a few steps for a view down through a kind of photographic apparatus with a reduction lens.
 In this way every visitor can reproduce the composition of the image of the red sofa now appearing as lips of Mae West’s face framed by the golden wig.

 The exhibition has everything: subconscious universes, ingenious illusions, photo series of Dalí’s own decorative moustaches, holograms, sculptures and motives of distorted proportions.
 A special section displays his fantastic and meticulously designed jewels.
-All add up to one of the most significant and impressive surrealist productions.
+All add up to one of the most significant and impressive surrealist productions ever.

 The Dalí collection in Figueres and his two other other museum houses in Púbol and Portlligat exude eccentric and multifaceted surrealist art as in few other places in the world.
-When you combine it with the awesome medieval charm of the surrounding Catalan hamlets and villages, the rich Catalan culture and history, the picturesque coastal villages and the gorgeous rocky coastline scenery, the north-eastern corner of Spain is an obvious choice of a destination for a both cultural and enjoyable trip.
+When you combine it with the awesome medieval charm of the surrounding Catalan hamlets and villages, the rich Catalan culture and history, the picturesque coastal villages and the gorgeous rocky coastline scenery, the north-eastern corner of Spain is the perfect long weekend getaway or cultural day trip from Barcelona.

 What if something unforeseen happens?
 Have you considered a travel insurance?
 Click here to get a quote and buy your travel insurance.